Uncategorised

 Reading comprehension

-We’ll be using this RIC text to practise our retrieval skills in class.
-This is a key part of RIC.
+We’ll be using this RIC text in class to practise comprehension skills.
 RIC stands for:

 • Retrieve: finding information in a text